- Exams: JMI Entrance Exam

 39. Project work and report

-After completing a B.Sc. or M.Sc. in instrumentation science, you open to the world of opportunities.
+After completing a B.Sc. or M.Sc. in instrumentation sciences, you open to the world of opportunities.
 There is a high chance that the candidate might be placed in the top companies across the country.
 The course has scope at both national and international level; even companies in other countries may hire the candidate if they have the talent and qualification.
 The candidate can be an instrumentations supervisor, lecturer or maintenance head in a reputed company.
 Once the candidate completes his/her graduation, you could get the opportunity in companies like Wipro, Infosys etc. Thus, there is a vast scope for a bright career.

 Job profiles for Instrumentation sciences